 David Oakes- The Mill Founder

 David Oakes, eldest son of Thomas and Rachel Oakes, was born on January 13, 1809 in a part of Bloomfield later known as Franklin Township, and now known as Nutley.
 He is the founder of the Oakes Woolen Mill, which operated in Bloomfield, NJ from 1830 to 1945.
 David Oakes married Abigail H. Baldwin, daughter of Simeon Baldwin and Elizabeth Ward, on January 19, 1831.
 Their children were Sarah (Oakes) Van Liew, George Augustus and Thomas Oakes.
 Two of his children died at a young age.
 Sarah Oakes Van Liew, wife of Cornelius Van Liew, died at age 25 of a ‘nervous fever’ on January 3, 1858 and his son, George, died at age 27 of typhoid fever on December 24, 1861.Thomas Oakes would suffer another loss with the death of his wife, Abigail, on May 26, 1875.
 He remarried shortly after.
-On June 21, 1876 he was wed in Newark, NJ to Elizabeth L. Spear from Charleston, South Carolina.
+On June 21, 1876 he wed Elizabeth L. Spear, a local Bloomfield girl, in Newark, NJ.

 David Oakes was an early Whig and later a Republican.
 He was a member of the NJ State Legislature in 1860 and 1861.
 He also was a director of the National Newark Banking Company, a member of the board of managers of the Howard Savings Institution and on the board of trustees of the Bloomfield Presbyterian Church (often referred to as the Church on the Green).

 David Oakes died in Bloomfield at age 69 on July 26, 1878 of brights disease, a condition affecting the kidneys.